brisberg/chat-personality/README.md

 pip install -r requirements.txt
 ```

-Besure to activate the environment before building or running the project:
+Be sure to activate the environment before building or running the project:

 ```
 source .venv/bin/activate